Fall 2019 Writing Consultants

 Megan Minarich, Assistant Director

 Megan earned her Ph.D. in English from Vanderbilt University in 2014.
 During her doctoral studies, she was a graduate consultant and Arts and Science Graduate Fellow at the Writing Studio.
-She completed a Mellon Postdoctoral Fellowship at Tennessee State University before joining the administrative team at the Collaborative Learning Suite.
+She completed a Mellon Postdoctoral Fellowship at Tennessee State University before joining the administrative team at the Collaborative Learning Suite in 2017.
+Megan is also Lecturer in Cinema & Media Arts; this fall, she is teaching CMA1002W: The Musical Film: Art, Technology, Multimedia.
 Megan has been consulting and teaching collegiately for over ten years.
 She holds Mellon Certificates in Digital Humanities and Humanities Education, and she has taught multimedia courses in composition, literature, and cinema and media arts at Vanderbilt, Tennessee State University, and Watkins College.
-At the Writing Studio, she is invested in exploring effective writing pedagogy as a means of both developing student ability as well as supporting graduate and faculty writing and research.
-At Tutoring Services, she studies how narrative and visual texts can bolster collaborative learning practices in STEM disciplines.
+At the Writing Studio, she is invested in exploring effective writing pedagogy as a means of both developing student ability as well as supporting graduate and faculty writing and research; she is currently investigating best practices in helping students write effectively about visual texts, and she facilitates the Teaching Writing Workshop Series.
+At Tutoring Services, she studies how narrative and visual texts can bolster effective learning practices in STEM disciplines, and she is collaborating on a multi-institutional research project regarding STEM tutors’ use of metacognitive strategies in tutoring sessions.
 Megan’s disciplinary research centers around American modernist literature, visual culture, and early through classical Hollywood cinema.
-Her current manuscript focuses on representations of women’s reproductive choice in Hollywood cinema between 1915 and 1968: she examines how film’s visual rhetoric shapes and is shaped by narrative theory as well as legal, scientific, and feminist discourses.
-Her article on the aesthetic of the cinema of attractions in Arnold Bennett’s fiction is forthcoming in Studies in the Novel.
+Her in-progress book-length manuscript focuses on representations of women’s reproductive choice in Hollywood cinema between 1915 and 1968: she examines how film’s visual rhetoric shapes and is shaped by narrative theory as well as legal, scientific, and feminist discourses.
+Her article on the aesthetic of the cinema of attractions in Arnold Bennett’s fiction appeared in Studies in the Novel, and her article on the 1934 film Men in White and contemporary feminism is published as part of a Modernist #MeToo cluster in Feminist Modernist Studies.
 Megan holds a B.A. in English and French from the University of Illinois at Chicago and a Masters in English from Stanford University.

 Beth Estes, Academic Support Coordinator